MollyH1391/TektonCI-CD-pipeline/kaniko-tekton-pipl/README.md

 ## Tekton pipeline
 path: TektonCI-CD-pipeline/kaniko-tekton-pipl/pipeline/

-Mount tasks sequentially on a pipeline
+Mount tasks sequentially on a pipeline .

+The created pipeline will look similar to the image below.

 ![tekton-pipeline]()